 Sensor-based robotics (Grade 6+)

-Creating lessons/activities with unlimited possibilities for innovative problem-solving (Grades 9-12)
+Creating lessons/activities for others to use (Grades 9-12)

 Each course in the curriculum, independent of others, is tailored for a specific grade taking into account cognitive abilities and math levels.
 Prior coding or robotics experience is not required for each grade level.
 Each course may be used as a stand-alone curriculum, to supplement existing courses (science, art, etc.), or to support the corresponding Mathematics with Robotics course below.

-The Mathematics with Robotics curriculum employs hands-on computing and robotics activities to boost students’ interest, engagement, and learning in math (they learn while having fun!):
+The Common-Core-compliant Mathematics with Robotics curriculum employs hands-on computing and robotics activities to boost students’ interest and engagement in learning math (they learn while having fun!):

-Explore hundreds of Common Core compliant lessons and activities
+Explore thousands of Common Core compliant lessons and activities

-Help make meaningful connections between abstract concepts and real-life applications
+Help make meaningful connections between abstract math concepts and real-life applications

 Develop critical thinking and problem-solving skills